Introduction to Web Accessibility

 This list does not present all accessibility issues, but by addressing these basic principles, you will ensure greater accessibility of your web content to everyone.
 You can learn more about accessibility by browsing our articles and resources.

-The web offers so many opportunities to people with disabilities that are unavailable through any other medium.
+The web offers many opportunities to people with disabilities that are unavailable through any other medium.
 It offers independence and freedom.
 However, if a web site is not created with web accessibility in mind, it may exclude a segment of the population that stands to gain the most from the internet.
 Most people do not intend to exclude people with disabilities.
 As organizations and designers become aware of and implement accessibility, they will ensure that their content can be accessed by a broader population.